mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/new/index.md

     For brevity, this example uses `grep`.
 You can also use separate commands to get Events for specific objects, such as `kubectl get events --field-selector involvedObject.kind="AWSCluster"` and `kubectl get events --field-selector involvedObject.kind="AWSMachine"`.

-    ```sh
-    %%% need a (shorter?) vSphere specific output example
-    ```

 ## Known Limitations

 <p class="message--note"><strong>NOTE: </strong>Be aware of these limitations in the current release of DKP Konvoy.</p>

 -   The DKP Konvoy version used to create a bootstrap cluster must match the DKP Konvoy version used to create a workload cluster.

 -   DKP Konvoy supports deploying one workload cluster.

 -   DKP Konvoy generates a set of objects for one Node Pool.

 -   DKP Konvoy does not validate edits to cluster objects.

 [bootstrap]: ../bootstrap
 [capi_concepts]: https://cluster-api.sigs.k8s.io/user/concepts.html